How to Check if Your Nintendo Switch is Moddable

 - For serials beginning in XKW1, XKJ1, XJW1, and XWW1:

-All of the consoles released with these numbers are patched and can’t be modded.
+All consoles released with these numbers are patched and can’t be modded.

-Devices that have possibly been patched mean that it’s highly likely that modding will not work on the console.
-There’s a slight chance you can mod it, but the patch usually closes the vulnerability more often than not.
+Patched devices mean that it’s highly likely that modding will not work on the console.
+There’s a slight chance you can mod it, but the patch usually closes the vulnerability.

-There are several methods to mod an unpatched Nintendo Switch, depending on your firmware.
+Depending on your firmware, there are several methods to mod an unpatched Nintendo Switch.
 You can find the firmware version of your device by going to the System Settings, tapping on System, and then scrolling down to see the Update Version.

 All firmware versions of unpatched Switch consoles can be modded using the Recovery Mode or RCM method.
 In addition, consoles with firmware version 1.0.0 can be modded using Nereba, and versions 2.0.0 to 4.1.0 are patchable with another software called Caffeine.

 Search on Google for Switch mod RCM, Nereba, or Caffeine to see the step-by-step method to perform the mod.
-Regardless of the process available to you, you’ll want to read the directions carefully and perhaps multiple times before proceeding with the mod on your Switch.
+Regardless of the process, you’ll want to read the directions carefully and perhaps multiple times before proceeding with the mod on your Switch.

 Even if you have a patched Switch, future versions of these modding tools may crack the patch, and if you want to wait, do not update your version beyond 7.0.1.
 All updates after this will prevent any tampering with the console’s code.

-In closing, modding can open up your Switch to a whole range of games and applications.
-Like jailbreaking or rooting mobile devices, modding allows your Switch to perform things it was never originally intended to do.
+In closing, modding can open your Switch to various games and applications previously unavailable on your device.
+Like jailbreaking or rooting mobile devices, modding allows your Switch to perform things never intended to do.
 It’s a weighty decision that comes with both pros and cons.
 While Android is open source and legal to mod in most cases, Nintendo Switch is not.
 Therefore, mod at your own risk.